pavelterex/PyFlexCfg/README.md

 ### Description

-The handler (a.k.a.
-Cfg) allows to store project's configuration in YAML files and load them at once when imported.
+**PyFlexCfg** allows you to store your project's configuration in YAML files and seamlessly load them as a unified object when imported into your Python code.

+### Features:

+- **YAML-based config**: Organize your project's settings using easy-to-read YAML files within nested directories to logically group your configurations.
+- **Unified Access**: Load all configuration files as a single object for easy access.
+- **Values Override**: Dynamically override configuration values using environment variables.
+- **Secrets Management**: Encrypt and decrypt sensitive data directly within your configuration files.

 ### Installation